edgedb/edgedb-ui/web/README.md

 The app is served at `http://localhost:3002/ui`.

-The EdgeDB server needs to be run separately with `cors_allow_origins` configured to allow the UI's `localhost:3002` origin:
+The Gel server needs to be run separately with `cors_allow_origins` configured to allow the UI's `localhost:3002` origin:

 ```sh